MBtech/white-paper/book-ratings.md

 23. Harry Potter Series (by J.K.
 Rowling): 7.5/10
 24. Lord of the Rings Series (by J.R.R Tolkien): 8/10
 25. Poorly Made in China: An Insider's Account of the Tactics Behind China's Production Game (by Paul Midler): 7/10
-26. Surely You're Joking, Mr. Feynman (by Richard Feynman): 7/10
+26. Surely You're Joking, Mr. Feynman (by Richard Feynman): 8/10
+27. Jurassic Park (by Michael Crichton): 6.5/10
+28. The Dispatcher (by John Scalzi): 7/10
+29. The Demon Next Door (by Bryan Burrough): 6/10

 <div class="pagination">
   {% if site.owner.linkedin %}